jacinabox/Transfer/README.md

 ------------------------------------------

 The file Transfer.cpp compiles on Visual Studio Express.
-It has an example program  as described in the code.
+It has a couple of simple sample programs.
+There is also a more complete sample with interface in CalculatorSample.h.

 ------------------------------------------